brian-kissmer/brian-kissmer.github.io/syllabus.md

 - The schedule of topics, assignments, and all other details in this syllabus are subject to change with fair warning.
 - USU welcomes students with disabilities.
 If you have, or suspect you may have, a physical, mental health, or learning disability that may require accommodations in this course, please contact the Disability Resource Center (DRC) as early in the semester as possible (University Inn #101, 435-797-2444, drc@usu.edu).
 All disability-related accommodations must be approved by the DRC.
 Once approved, the DRC will coordinate with faculty to provide accommodations.
 - Policies protecting free speech at USU
-  -USU Student Code: “Students can reasonably expect the following: the right, subject to time, place, and manner restrictions, to express personal opinions on campus, to support or oppose causes, to arrange public assemblies, and to hold rallies, demon- strations, and pickets, which do not materially and substantially interfere with normal
+  - USU Student Code: “Students can reasonably expect the following: the right, subject to time, place, and manner restrictions, to express personal opinions on campus, to support or oppose causes, to arrange public assemblies, and to hold rallies, demon- strations, and pickets, which do not materially and substantially interfere with normal